datso/react-native-pjsip/README.md

     }
  ```

-  - Call above funtintion when call start and update with your app name
+  - Call above function when call starts and update with your app name

 ```
-createNotification("Message show in notification");
+createNotification("Message shown in notification");
 ```